Sly 3: Honor Among Thieves: Plot

 In search of a robotics combat expert beyond his own abilities, Bentley met a Dutch mouse named Penelope online.
 She agreed to join the gang if they could prove themselves by taking down her boss, the Black Baron, in his flying competition.
-The gang traveled to Kinderdijk, Holland and entered Sly in the competition.
+The gang traveled to Kinderdijk, the Netherlands and entered Sly in the competition.
 Dimitri, who was hired as a color commentator, helped the gang sabotage the other teams—including one run by Muggshot—in exchange for a favor later.
 Sly defeated the Black Baron, who was revealed to be Penelope in costume; she had donned the persona to get around the competition's minimum age requirement.
 With her time as the Black Baron over, Penelope joined the gang without hesitation.
 Bentley determined they still needed an exceptional demolitions expert and suggested recruiting Sly's former enemy, the Panda King, much to Sly's dismay.
 Bentley explained the Panda King had forsaken his life of crime; upon meeting him in China, the Panda King elaborated that his daughter, Jing King, had been kidnapped by a local general, Tsao, who was planning to forcibly marry her.
 Sly and the Panda King reconciled their past to work together and save her.
 In the process, Murray recovered the team van, which had floated all the way from Canada in the previous game.
 After the gang rescued Jing King, Carmelita arrested General Tsao and escorted him to jail, while the Panda King left his daughter safely with her aunt and joined the gang to repay his debt.

 Dimitri emailed Sly to call in the favor he mentioned in Holland.
 He bought tickets for the whole gang to travel to Blood Bath Bay, a town in the Caribbean Sea that maintained the ways of piracy.
 Dimitri was searching for his grandfather's scuba diving gear and the loot he had obtained from undersea wrecks, all of which was stolen by a local pirate.
 The gang successfully recovered the scuba gear, but another pirate, Captain LeFwee, stole the loot and kidnapped Penelope.
 The gang worked together to rescue her from LeFwee's ship; during the rescue, Bentley freed Penelope from her cell, but LeFwee injured him.
 While he prepared to deal a final blow, Penelope took the opportunity to grab a sword and challenge LeFwee to a duel.
 She defeated him and the gang escaped the harbor.
 Bentley and Penelope became a couple while Dimitri, unprompted, informed the gang that he'd be joining them as their frogman for the Cooper Vault heist.